SvenGroot/Ookii.CommandLine.Cpp/README.md

 Ookii.CommandLine for C++ should support any operating system (tested on Windows and Linux).
 If you want to make sure your platform is supported, you can [run the tests](#building-and-running-tests-and-samples).

 To use Ookii.CommandLine in your project, the easiest way is to use [CMake](#cmake-usage).
+If you use Visual Studio, you can also use the [NuGet package](https://www.nuget.org/packages/Ookii.CommandLine.Cpp).

-You can also clone this repository to get the header files and add the "include" folder to your include path.
+Alternatively, you can  clone this repository to get the header files and add the "include" folder to your include path.
 Since Ookii.CommandLine is entirely implemented in the headers, there are no linking requirements.

 Although Ookii.CommandLine is split out into several header files, you typically want to include the following: